 Interactive, Online Training on Unconscious Bias

-Unconscious bias training must be part of an overall strategy for diversity and inclusion.
+Unconscious bias training must be part of an overall strategy for diversity, equity, and inclusion.
 Training helps employees recognize that such biases exist and help them take steps to reduce the impact of those biases on workplace interactions and decisions.

 Clear Law Institute’s online training, Unconscious Bias: Promoting a Diverse and Inclusive Workplace, provides employees practical guidance and helps foster a diverse and inclusive workplace.
 Among other things, training participants learn: what unconscious bias is; why it occurs; the different types of unconscious bias; how to “interrupt” unconscious bias from impacting workplace decisions and behavior; and the impact of unconscious bias on diversity and inclusion.
 This is a great addition to Clear Law Institute’s online Sexual Harassment training.